Types of Degrees Science Technologies Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of science tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

 Students from other countries are interested in Science Tech, too.
 About 2.4% of those with this major are international students.

 How Much Do Science Technologies Majors Make?

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that science technologies / technicians students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $50,600 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in science tech have a median salary of $50,600 during the early years of their career.
 During this timeframe, most salaries fell between $43,200 (25th percentile) and $50,600 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to science tech.
+One thing to note here is that not all of these people may be working in careers related to science tech.

 Salaries According to BLS

-Science Tech majors often go into careers where salaries can range from $51,070 to $61,570 (25th to 75th percentile).
+Average salaries range from $51,070 to $61,570 (25th to 75th percentile) for careers related to science tech.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.